triton-inference-server/perf_analyzer/docs/benchmarking.md

 > **Note**
 >
-> Dynamic gRPC service kind is under active development and currently it supports
-> bidirectional streaming RPC only at the moment.
+> Dynamic gRPC service kind does not support asynchronous gRPC APIs at the moment.

 ### Required steps